How to Count Coins: A Step-by-Step Guide for Teaching Money

 Our kids love playing I Have… Who Has…?—and this version makes it even better!
 With 7 differentiated cards marked by an orange piggy bank in the corner, every student can join in with confidence.
 These special differentiated cards feature coins that can be counted without switching between different values, making them perfect for students who are still mastering money skills.
 Everyone can play and succeed together by giving these cards to those students who need extra support!

-After all of these experiences with concrete and pictorial representation, students will indeed begin to move into the abstract level.
+After all of these experiences with concrete and pictorial representations, students will indeed begin to move into the abstract level, which involves mentally calculating the total value without using actual coins or visuals.

-Like previous page examples, the first worksheets that students receive should have pictures of coins that are real-life size.
+As with previous page examples, the first worksheets that students receive should include real-life-size pictures of coins.
 This allows students to place real coins over the pictures, helping them move seamlessly from concrete to pictorial.

-Obviously, worksheets should be leveled and assigned to students thoughtfully.
+Obviously, worksheets should be leveled and assigned thoughtfully to students.

 They should definitely begin by featuring just one coin at a time, in the same manner as your first introductory lessons.

-Depending on your students’ levels, you may want to begin with all heads, move to all backs, and then mix.
+Depending on your students’ levels, you may want to begin by using all heads, move to all backs, and then mix.

 Be sure to track students’ progress as they complete their worksheets.